5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 	- iMacPro1,1 (`J137`)
 	- MacPro7,1 (`J160`)

-Under the following conditions you won't receive System Update Notifications and therefore you won't be able to download OTA System Updates:
+Normally, macOS wouldn't be able to receive System Update Notifications (and therefore wouldn't be able to download OTA System Updates) under the following conditions:

-1. Using a [`csr-active-config` bitmask](https://github.com/5T33Z0/OC-Little-Translated/blob/main/B_OC_Calculators/SIP_Flags_Explained.md) containing the flags "Allow Apple Internal" and "Allow unauthenticated Root" to lower/disable `System Integrity Protection` (SIP).
+1. Using a [`csr-active-config` bitmask](https://github.com/5T33Z0/OC-Little-Translated/blob/main/B_OC_Calculators/SIP_Flags_Explained.md) containing the flags "Allow Apple Internal" and "Allow unauthenticated Root" to lower `System Integrity Protection` (SIP).
+Lowering SIP is mandatory for [applying root-patches with OCLP](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) to the system volume to re-enable legacy hardware since it cannot be enabled by injecting settings and kexts via OpenCore alone alone.
+But if these 2 SIP flags are active, you won't receive System Update Notifications any longer.
+Since re-installing files on the system partition also breaks its security seal, `SecureBootModel` has to be disabled in order to boot the system afterwards.
 2. Using an SMBIOS of one of the Mac models listed above in combination with `SecureBootModel` set to `Disabled` (instead of using the correct "J" value).
 3. Using boot-arg `-no_compat_check` which allows booting with an unsupported board-id but it also disables system updates.

-Lowering/disabling SIP is necessary in order to re-install [components which have been removed from macOS](https://dortania.github.io/OpenCore-Legacy-Patcher/PATCHEXPLAIN.html#on-disk-patches) because they cannot be injected by Bootloaders.
-But if these 2 SIP flags are set, you won't receive System Update Notifications any longer.
-Since re-installing files on the system partition also breaks its security seal, `SecureBootModel` has to be disabled to boot the system afterwards.

-So, in order to be able to boot the system with patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.
+In conclusion: in order to be able to boot the system with the designated SMBIOS, patched-in drivers ***and*** receive system updates, the Board-ID VMM spoof is the only workaround.

 ## Instructions
 - Mount your EFI